a-lurker/a-lurker.github.io/docs/openLuup-startup-code.md

-# openLuup start up code
+# openLuup startup code
-The openLuup code is used to set up a variety of information that may be required by different programs.
+The openLuup startup code is used to setup a variety of information that may be required by different programs.

 ## Defaults
 These are always in the startup code and are pretty self explanatory.